czlucius/code-scanner/README.md

 ## Using this project
 This project is stable for release.
+Star/watch this repo!

 Download it through these platforms (or share it with others):

 -  GitHub Releases: https://github.com/czlucius/code-scanner/releases (APK file for all devices)